 PRIMEtime Collaborative is a network of local organizations and youth programs that provide free after-school and summer programming for over 1,000 school-age children in Northfield.
 More information about these programs is available on our Programs page, and documentation of the very positive outcomes of these programs is available on our Outcomes page.

 The collaborative was fortunate to learn in September 2009 it would receive funds from a new Justice Assistance Grant (JAG) funded by the American Recovery and Reinvestment Act (ARRA).
-Fewer than 10% of applicants received funding, so PRIMEtime partners feel very fortunate to have received this highly-competitive grant.
+Fewer than 10% of applicants received funding, so PRIMEtime partners felt very fortunate to have received this highly-competitive grant.
 The grant reviewers commented that PRIMEtime is a very cost-effective, collaborative, and innovative model for delivering a variety of after school options to a diverse group of young people.

 Being dependent on the uncertainties of state and federal funding makes the PRIMEtime Collaborative vulnerable and serves as a reminder of an important lesson: